-- Works with Apple Mail under Mac OS X 10.9.497.
+- Works with Apple Mail under Mac OS X 10.9.4101.
 It's easiest if you update to SpamSieve 2.9.15 before updating to Mac OS X 10.9.4.
 In any case, if you don't see the SpamSieve commands in Apple Mail's Message menu, be sure to choose Install Apple Mail Plug-In from the SpamSieve menu.
 Otherwise, with the SpamSieve plug-in not installed, Mail will move good messages to the spam mailbox without consulting SpamSieve. - Improved compatibility with pre-release versions of Mac OS X 10.10 Yosemite. - Made various changes to improve SpamSieve's filtering accuracy. - SpamSieve now requires Mac OS X 10.6.8 or later.
-Versions of SpamSieve for Mac OS X 10.5 and earlier are available. - Modernized lots of code and removed old code that's no longer needed for compatibility with legacy OS versions. - Made changes so that SpamSieve launches faster, especially when cfprefsd is slow to respond. - Added the Why are messages marked as spam in Apple Mail but not moved? section to the manual. - Fixed a bug that could cause the Install Outlook Scripts command to fail if Parallels Desktop98 was installed and its stub application for the Windows version of Outlook was enabled. - The Apple Mail SaneBox script now reports errors to Console (since Mail was suppressing them) and no longer times out for very large mailboxes. - The Software Update... feature is better at explaining what you can do if installation fails. - Adjusted the way the Purchase... window displays the remaining demo time to try to make it clearer. - Improved the reporting of file permissions errors and damaged sound files. - Improved the handling of localized strings when the application is damaged. - Fixed a bug where the release notes in the Software Update... window were shown in the wrong font. - Fixed a bug where SpamSieve would auto-train even if you had unchecked all of the filters. - Updated the Dutch, Japanese, and Spanish localizations. - We need help keeping SpamSieve's Japanese localization up-to-date.
-Please contact spamsieve@c-command.com99 if you're interested.
+Versions of SpamSieve for Mac OS X 10.5 and earlier are available. - Modernized lots of code and removed old code that's no longer needed for compatibility with legacy OS versions. - Made changes so that SpamSieve launches faster, especially when cfprefsd is slow to respond. - Added the Why are messages marked as spam in Apple Mail but not moved? section to the manual. - Fixed a bug that could cause the Install Outlook Scripts command to fail if Parallels Desktop102 was installed and its stub application for the Windows version of Outlook was enabled. - The Apple Mail SaneBox script now reports errors to Console (since Mail was suppressing them) and no longer times out for very large mailboxes. - The Software Update... feature is better at explaining what you can do if installation fails. - Adjusted the way the Purchase... window displays the remaining demo time to try to make it clearer. - Improved the reporting of file permissions errors and damaged sound files. - Improved the handling of localized strings when the application is damaged. - Fixed a bug where the release notes in the Software Update... window were shown in the wrong font - Fixed a bug where SpamSieve would auto-train even if you had unchecked all of the filters. - Updated the Dutch, Japanese, and Spanish localizations.